 "Jennifer's input has enabled me to develop my writing in a much more focused way.
 She is able to quickly identify what the work needs to achieve its full potential and develops tailored exercises, which have already triggered so many ideas.
 Jennifer's structured approach has allowed me to really explore my writing abilities and think much more creatively about what I am trying to convey."

-Alicia Mietus, QMUL Wasafiri Prize Shortlisted nominee (Fiction)
+Alicia Mietus, Winner of the QMUL Wasafiri New Writing Prize 2019 (Fiction)